mabrobotics/MD80-x-CANdle-Documentation/MD/intro.md

 ![Brake System](./images/brake/slim_family.jpg)

+## Safety information

+Even though the MD series motor controller is a small brushless controller it can push a substantial amount of current through the motor windings.
+This means there are many hazards related to the high torques that the actuator is able to produce as well as elevated temperatures that may occur close to the MD series motor controller controller or the motor.
+Always make sure the actuator is mounted firmly and does not pose a threat to its surroundings.
+Make sure the power supply current limits are set to low values (~1A) as an additional safety measure when you are unsure about the tested behavior of the system.

 ## Principle of operation

 MD drivers are specialized FOC-based servo controllers.
 The controller works by using a position